 Even so, his workshop has extremely limited production - about 100 suits per year.
 But he has agreed to reserve a portion of his limited bespoke production to clients outside of Italy for the very first time.
 By definition and circumstance, this collaboration is intrinsically special, limited and unique, as will be your participation.

 What we create for you flows from this philosophy.
 We combine your creative input in the selection and sourcing of the cloth with highly localized craftsmanship.
 Perhaps paradoxically, the result is a new way of experiencing bespoke that is both rarer and more accessible at the same time.

-How does the Sicilian Reserve approach to bespoke work?
-First, you will take the initiative to provide your own cloth.
-This is an essential part of the "lean bespoke" concept.
+With Sicilian Reserve, you take the initiative to provide your own cloth.
+This is an essential part of the "lean bespoke" concept which means finding the right cloth fit for your purpose and design.
 Personally sourcing high quality vintage or overstock cloth is the preferred path for the sartorial enthusiast.
-There is perhaps nothing more satisfying than finding the right cloth fit for your purpose and design.
 Often this cloth is no longer in production or widely available.
 Moreover, buying cloth from a previous year’s production minimizes waste and avoids the additional overhead cost of buying in-season cloth.